Yandex Cloud

 • The node group has already reached its minimum size.

-• The node is idle for less than 10 minutes.
+• The node has been idle for less than 10 minutes.

 • There was an unsuccessful attempt to stop a certain node.
 In this case, the next attempt occurs in 5 minutes.